gabriel-durr/rick-and-morty-api/README.md

 </div>

 <div align="center">
  <p>Each card has API info, and I added logic for percentage participation (popularity) with positive/negative Icon of each character based on episodes played.
-Dark mode and Light mode, death tag, search filter...</p>
+Dark and Light mode, death tag, search filter...</p>
 </div>

 <br/><br/>